-Editor’s note: This is Part 5 of the Business Lifecycle series.
-If you’d like to start from the beginning, check out the Aspirational stage of the Business Lifecycle.
+Editor’s note: This is Part 5 of the Small Business Life Cycle series.
+If you’d like to start from the beginning, check out the Aspirational stage.

 Challenges of Stage 4

-The first challenge of Stage 4 is you switch from riding the rocket to playing the long patient game.
-You’ve reached a level of business expertise and positioning such that the only way you’re going to get better is to focus on the long game of expertise and market share.
+The first challenge of Stage 4 is that you switch from riding the rocket to playing the long, patient game.
+You’ve reached a level of business expertise and positioning where the only way you’re going to get better is to focus on the long game of increasing expertise and market share.

-Another challenge is you have a lot to lose.
-You have a lot to lose when it comes to another competitor coming in, losing the social trust and relationships you’ve spent years building, and losing your ability to remain profitable and get those teammates hired and thriving with you.
-There’s so much at stake when you’re at Stage 4 that it becomes too much for some entrepreneurs to bear, especially those who started a business to focus on doing whatever it was they were doing.
-(These are the people who started the pie shop because they actually want to bake pies.
-They don’t want to franchise pie shops, they don’t want to manage other people making pies – they just want to bake the pies themselves.)
+Another challenge is that you have a lot to lose to a competitor or a mishap.
+There are relationships you’ve spent years building, with the resulting social trust.
+There is your profitability and the ability to hire teammates and keep them thriving with you.
+There’s so much at stake in Stage 4 that it becomes too much for some entrepreneurs to bear, especially those who started a business to focus on doing whatever it was they were doing.
+If they started a pie shop, it was so they could bake pies, not so they could franchise pie shops or manage other people making pies.

-Perhaps the biggest challenge of Stage 4 is the bright-and-shiny-object syndrome.
+Perhaps the biggest challenge of Stage 4 is Bright Shiny Object Syndrome.
 (Click to tweet – thanks!)
-At stage four, trying new things, doing a lot, and dramatically changing your business structure can send your supersonic jet crashing to the ground.
-However, the hyper-creative innovators in us always want to build something, and we’re lured by the bright and shiny object.
+At Stage 4, trying new things, doing a lot, and dramatically changing your business structure can send your supersonic jet crashing to the ground.
+However, the hyper-creative innovators in us always want to build something, and we’re lured by new potentials.

-Generally, this is how we move from Stage 4 to an earlier stage.
-We do something crazy like write a book, introduce a new partner, go public, or introduce offers to a new market.
+Generally, this temptation is what moves us from Stage 4 to an earlier stage.
+We do something crazy like write a book, form a new partnership, go public, or introduce offers to a new market.
 There are all sorts of things we can do that push us back down.
-Sometimes, what happens to get us out of Stage 4 though is completely unanticipated, like maybe the founder dies, maybe the person who starts the business goes through a dramatic thing like divorce and that process ties up the resources of the business, maybe key members of the team die or get hired away.
-What’s important about the volatility here is that it’s almost all internal since you’ve mastered the external conditions that would otherwise threaten your business.
+Sometimes, though, what happens to get us out of Stage 4 is completely unanticipated; maybe there’s a death in the family or another dramatic life event, like a divorce, or maybe a key team member is hired away.
+What’s important about the volatility here is that it’s almost all internal because by now you’ve mastered the external conditions that would otherwise threaten your business.

 Strengths of Stage 4

-In the cruise stage, the first main strength is you are a well-oiled machine.
-You’ve got those people, systems, processes, and position in place.
-As much as entrepreneurs hate to say and hear, “That’s the way we do things,” there are few things better for a small business than for the entire team to know exactly how the team operates.
+In the Cruise stage, the first main strength is that your business is a well-oiled machine.
+You’ve got your people, processes, systems, and positioning in place.
+As much as entrepreneurs hate to say and hear “That’s the way we do things,” there are few things better for a small business than for the entire team to know exactly how the team operates.

-Another strength of Stage 4 is you have leverage.
+Another strength of Stage 4 is that you have leverage.
 You’re a known player, you’re a powerful player, and you have the resources you need to be able to extend in different ways.
-Your business needs more money?
-Your team knows how to solve that problem.
+When your business needs more money, your team knows how to solve that problem.
 If your business needs more capacity, your team knows how to solve that problem, too.
 You know how to fix any external problem that comes up.
-The internal problems like the shiny objects are hard for any small business owners to temper.
+(It’s the internal problems, like the temptation of bright shiny objects, that are hard for any small business owner to temper.)

 The last strength, and this one’s really important and not talked about a lot, is that money and profit largely become secondary to the mission of your business.
-Because you have success across the board with enough sustainable command and you’ve reached what I like to call your sufficiency number, you’re no longer motivated just by the money.
+With enough success and sustainable command across the board, you’ve reached what I like to call your “sufficiency number” and you’re no longer motivated primarily by the money.

-Your business, in an odd way, gets to do some truly risky and remarkable things because it doesn’t have to solve the basic problems of a growing business.
+Now your business gets to do some risky and remarkable things because it doesn’t have to solve the basic problems of a growing business.
 When money becomes secondary, you can truly focus on your mission and the legacy of your business.
-Read Good to Great or It’s Not About The Coffee if you’d like to see more about how businesses move past the basic profitable stage or the stages executives are really focused on and do truly remarkable things.
+Read Good to Great or It’s Not About the Coffee for more about how businesses move past the basic profitable stage or about executives who are focused on doing truly remarkable things.

 The Inconvenient Truth